Chickery's Travels

 Great Falls Potomac River View

-Tip: Don’t try to go here after 10:30 on weekends during the summer.
+Tip: Don’t try to go here after 10:30 on weekends.
 The line can be up to 45 minutes.
 Also, I recommend stopping at the Visitor Center before starting your hike.
 You can get a trail map and watch the short video on the history of the Falls.
 After leaving the Visitor Center, be sure to take the opportunity to stop off at the three overlooks on your left as you begin the trail.
 They provide great views of the Falls and river and provide great photo opportunities.
 Take your time and enjoy the stunning views along this trail.

 The greater Washington DC region is surrounded by miles of trails, from well-traveled paths through local parks to hidden gems that cross state lines into Virginia and Maryland.
 Here you’ll find the best hiking trails from easy walks close to the city, to more challenging climbs in one of the National parks.
 This fall your travel bucket list should include a dose of adventure and the great outdoors!
 Easy hikes and nature walks include Meadowlark Botanical Garden and Roosevelt Island, while the difficulty level can vary at Scott’s Run Nature Preserve, Great Falls National Park, and the Chesapeake and Ohio Canal National Historic Park.
 No list of DC area hikes is complete without a nod to the region’s popular Billy Goat trail. #hikes #DC #Virginia #Maryland #DMV